 Your combined team will get one annual bill and have one owner who’s responsible for all payments and billing decisions.
 You’ll no longer have to keep track of multiple teams with different owners and payment methods.

-We offer volume discounts for teams with five or more seats.
+We offer volume discounts for teams with ten or more seats.
 By merging subscriptions, you could be eligible for a bigger discount.
-You can even combine volume discounts with multi-year and academic discounts.
+You can even combine volume discounts with academic discounts.
 Learn more about our volume discount tiers.

 Merging subscriptions makes it easier for users to collaborate on e-learning projects.
 When users belong to the same team, they can share Rise 360 block templates and Storyline 360 team slides, which are perfect for setting brand guidelines and reusing content.